 When to apply

-The proseminar sequence requires some facility with quantitative research methods.
+Applicants may apply at the end of their G-1 or G-2 years.
+The proseminar sequence requires facility with quantitative research methods.
 It is strongly recommended that all applicants will have taken two graduate-level courses in quantitative empirical research methods before joining the program.

-Applicants selected for the program will be notified by June 30 and begin the proseminar sequence and other training activities in the coming September.
-Once selected for the program, Doctoral Fellows maintain an affiliation with the program through the dissertation stage of their work.
+Applicants selected for the program will be notified by June 30 and begin the proseminar sequence and other activities in September.
+Once selected for the program, doctoral fellows maintain an affiliation with the program through the dissertation stage of their work.

 Students are encouraged to submit their application via email.
 The application form and recommendation form are writable PDF forms that may be downloaded, completed, and then saved for submission as email attachments.
 Applicants are urged to save the documents to their computer before beginning any edits and then to test the save process before completing the application form in its entirety.
 (Mac-users: See additional troubleshooting notes below).

-The completed application for electronic submission will thus consist of the following six items, with items 1-4 collated in a single PDF document and sent to firstname.lastname@example.org.
-(The two recommendation waiver forms can be sent as separate attachments to the same address).
+The completed application for electronic submission will consist of the following six items, with items 1-4 collated in a single PDF document and sent to firstname.lastname@example.org.
+(The two recommendation waiver forms should be sent as separate attachments to the same address).

 - Application form